 On the hunt for the ultimate Costa Rica waterfalls to visit during your stay in the country?
 Make sure to add these best waterfalls in Costa Rica to your itinerary.

 A trip to the naturally beautiful country of Costa Rica is never complete if a trek to one of its majestic waterfalls fails to make it to your to-do list.

 Waterfall hikes in Costa Rica are richly rewarding and invigorating to all of your senses.

-While there are some Costa Rica Waterfalls that have arguably been too popular to tourists and residents alike, there are still some out there that remain solemn and free from crowds.
+While some Costa Rica Waterfalls have arguably been too popular to tourists and residents alike, there are still some out there that remain solemn and free from crowds.

 1. La Fortuna Waterfall